ctuning/ck-quantum/module/hackathon.20190127/README.md

 ```

 An experiment entry is stored together with the team name.
-You can either supply the team name from the command line using the `--team` flag or enter it interactively when prompted.
+You can either supply the team name from the command line using the `--team` option or enter it interactively when prompted.

 ### Viewing your solutions stored locally